7 Highest Dividend Stocks That Are Actually a Buy

 Headquartered in Cleveland, Ohio and founded in 1849, KeyCorp operates as the holding company for KeyBank National Association that provides various retail and commercial banking services in the United States.

-The company’s combined total returns were nearly 7% over the last year, 46% over a three year period and almost 60% over the past five years.
+The company’s combined total returns were a 6% loss over the last year, but a 79% gain over the last five years.

 7 Highest Dividend Stocks That Are Actually a Buy: #5